MaxDeMaW/rsschool-cv/cv.md

 ## Summary
 I want to finish RS with high result.
 I would like to receive knowledge in web and have fun :)
-I am going to improve JavaScript which really important in web-development.
+I am going to improve my JS skills because they are really important in web-development.

 ## Skills